9 Foods with Hidden Gluten Ingredients

 How to spot foods that have hidden gluten?

-Checking the product label is definitely the right way to know if the food product contain gluten or not.
-However, you still need to double check if that food is soy sauce, chocolate, canned vegetables or something like supplements or cosmetics or foods containing grains like semolina, graham, emmer, durum, farina.
+Checking the product label is the right way to know if the food product contains gluten or not.
+However, you still need to double-check if that food is soy sauce, chocolate, canned vegetables, or something like supplements or cosmetics or foods containing grains like semolina, graham, emmer, durum, or farina.

-Also, take in consideration any symptoms you experience after eating any food product as it might contain gluten traces caused by cross-contamination like oatmeal that aren’t labled gluten-free.
+Also, take into consideration any symptoms you experience after eating any food product as it might contain gluten traces caused by cross-contamination like oatmeal that isn’t labeled gluten-free.

 References: